-All amounts associated with the request are typically entered in the first year of the biennium, or Year 1.
-The source of revenue to fund the one-shot appropriation request would be a General Fund (revenue ledger 2501) or Highway Fund appropriation (revenue ledger 2507), whichever applies to the agency.
+The source of revenue for one-shot appropriation requests is General Fund (revenue ledger 2501) or Highway Fund appropriation (revenue ledger 2507), whichever applies to the agency.
 Note that some agencies receive funding from other sources, such as the federal government, in addition to an appropriation.
-In cases where a multi-funded agency is requesting a one-shot appropriation, the agency should build the other funding source into the decision unit in addition to the portion to be paid by the appropriation.
+In cases where a multifunded agency is requesting a one-shot appropriation, the agency should build the other funding source into the decision unit in addition to the portion to be paid by the appropriation.